5 things to know about Indonesia's Music Market with Dahlia Wijaya

 For several years, Indonesia's music market has been undergoing steady growth, how much is it related to the development of music streaming?

 One thing to know about Indonesian music market is that it’s strongly supported by digital music consumption growth.
-According to IFPI’s 2023 Global Report2, streaming was representing a 90.6% share of total music revenue in 2022 in Indonesia, accounting for $75.4m, a figure that was up +36.7% from 2021.
-And between 2019 and 2022, the average yearly growth rate was 35% per year.
+According to IFPI’s 2023 Global Report2,streaming was representing a 90.6% share of total music revenue in 2022 in Indonesia, accounting for $75.4m, a figure that was up +36.7% from 2021"

 This very strong growth is first explained by the increasing penetration of Internet use: according to a 2022 report by Katadata and BPS 3, the total number of Internet users in Indonesia went from 133 million in 2018 to 210 million in 2022.